 The IRS will release and/or withdraw a tax lien if you:

-- Pay Your Tax Debt.
-By paying your tax debt in full – which means paying all accrued interest and penalties in addition to the original amount owed – you can have the IRS release your tax lien within 30 days.
+- Pay Your Tax Liability.
+By paying your taxes owed in full – which means paying all accrued interest and penalties in addition to the original amount owed – you can have the IRS release your tax lien within 30 days.
 The option to have the tax lien withdrawn is not available under this circumstance.

 - Submit a Bond.
 If you submit a bond that guarantees your willingness and ability to pay back what you owe the IRS, your lien will be released within 30 days.
 In this case, you may also be able to successfully request that the tax lien be withdrawn by the IRS.